anebytes/That-Socks-NFT/README.md

 ## Introduction

-ocks are not the most important part of our daily wardrobe, but quite often we simply need these.
+Socks are not the most important part of our daily wardrobe, but quite often we simply need these.
 We had made our research and found out that some people have a hardtime finding the right socks for their everyday looks.
 It's for such people that we decided to share a small guide, with limited collection of "That Socks" SVG NFTs.